booyaa/asset-register-api/README.md

 The role of the Asset Register API is to create, update and serve asset data for the [Asset Register Frontend][link_arf].

-The Asset Registry project's goal is to ...

 ## Current endpoints

 TBC